Clown-Machine/ClawMachine/README.md

 - Angela Hu
   - Contributed mainly to the implementation of the controller, setting it up, handling its functionalities and dealing with the logic of the system control flow.
 - Sara Tait
-  - Contributed mainly to the Bluetooth comunication module, management of the wireless control of the claw machine movements and to testing phase.
+  - Contributed mainly to the Bluetooth comunication module, command encoding, management of the wireless control of the claw machine movements and to testing phase.